sonertari/PFRE/README.md

 	+ All input is untainted.
 	+ Invalid rules are never tested using pfctl.
 	+ Pfctl is executed in a separate process, which times out if pfctl takes too long.
 	+ The Model is similar to the server of a privilege separation design.
-It defines and supports only a set of commands from the View.
+It defines and supports only a set of commands which can be executed by the View.
-	+ As the sole gatekeeper for the Model, PFRE controller, ctlr is the only executable enabled in the doas configuration.
-Ctlr validates all commands and their arguments given to it.
+	+ As the sole gatekeeper for the Model, PFRE controller, ctlr.php is the only executable enabled in the doas configuration.
 	+ The View executes all controller commands over an SSH connection.
+	+ The login shells of admin and user users are set to sh.php.
+Also, they don't have a home folder.
+So the admin and user users can log in to the system and pass arguments to sh.php, but cannot drop to a command line shell.
+	+ The login shell sh.php of admin and user users validates all commands and their arguments given to it, and then runs them using ctlr.php.
+	+ No argument passed to sh.php or ctlr.php is ever expanded before being executed.
-	+ Passwords are never visible plain text anywhere.
+	+ Passwords are never visible plain text anywhere, not even in the doas logs.
 	+ The View never reaches to the filesystem, nor runs any system executable (perhaps only /bin/sleep and /bin/date).
 	+ All system executables are called using their full pathnames.
 	+ The number of nested anchors in inline rules is restricted to a configurable maximum.